Benztropine

 Missed Dose Management

-If a dose is missed, take it as soon as remembered; if less than 4 hours remain before the next dose, skip the missed dose and do not double up.
+If a dose is missed, take it as soon as remembered.
+If less than 4 hours remain before the next dose, skip the missed dose and do not double up.

 Overdose Management